Photo by Erik Trautmann for The Hour, Historic Quincy Street hat factory avoids the wrecking ball (March 2015). Gallery photos by Tod Bryant.

 - Nancy on Norwalk, Zoning Commission gets first look at new plan for the Waypointe Pinnacle (October 2020)

 Toll Brothers applied for a demolition permit on April 7, 2022.
-Norwalk Preservation Trust invoked a demolition delay at that time, but thanks to Zoning’s vote in March 2018, little or nothing could be done about it.
+Norwalk Preservation Trust invoked a demolition delay at that time, but thanks to Zoning’s vote in March 2018, very little could be done.
 Demolition of the south block began in late May (Nancy on Norwalk), and the 1912 hat factory at 3 Quincy Street was demolished after that.
 NPT was able to document the building, and we hope to be able to present a visual history of the site in the future.

 Norwalk Preservation Trust